openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 51: Up value

 Upper power threshold used in parameter no. 52
-Values

-  * default value 50 : 50 W
-  * 0 – 4000 : 0 W – 400 W

-Up value cannot be lower than a value specified in the parameter no. 50.

-NOTE:

-  * If parameter no. 51 value is 200W and if measured power is higher than 200W the association is send
-  * Association is send again if measured power will fall below 190W
-  * Power threshold step is 1W
+<p&gtValues</p&gt <ul&gt<li&gtdefault value 50 : 50 W</li&gt <li&gt0 – 4000 : 0 W – 400 W </li&gt </ul&gt<p&gtUp value cannot be lower than a value specified in the parameter no. 50.</p&gt <p&gtNOTE:</p&gt <ul&gt<li&gtIf parameter no. 51 value is 200W and if measured power is higher than 200W the association is send</li&gt <li&gtAssociation is send again if measured power will fall below 190W</li&gt <li&gtPower threshold step is 1W </li&gt </ul&gt
 Values in the range 0 to 4000 may be set.

 The manufacturer defined default value is ```50```.